slateci/slateci.github.io/_docs/quickstart/slate-client.md

 	2018/11/09 18:30:03|   store_swap_size = 0.00 KB
 	2018/11/09 18:30:04| storeLateRelease: released 0 objects

-By default the logs for all containers (in all pods) which make up the instance are shown, but the logs from any single container can be displayed using the `--container` option.
+By default, the logs for all containers (in all pods) which make up the instance are shown, but the logs from any single container can be displayed using the `--container` option.